 Tufano explained the story to Ellen DeGeneres on The Ellen DeGeneres Show.

 "I had six and I was like 'Mom, do you want to go in halves with me?"
 Tufano told Ellen.
 "Do you want to pay the other half?'
 She was like, 'uh...'
 It sort of shocked her at first.
 My dad was like, 'I had a paper route when I was a kid!
 You shouldn't be doing that!'
 But now he's like really supportive.
 I think it was just at first he was like 'a house?!
 You're fourteen!'"

 Watch the full story in the clip below.

-After purchasing the home, Tufano flipped it by upgrading the exterior and interior, making it habitable for a renter.
-She now is a landlord to a tenant and charges $700.00 per month, which serves as her personal income.
+After purchasing the home, Tufano flipped it by upgrading the exterior and interior through renovations and making it habitable for a renter.
+She became a landlord to a tenant and charged $700.00 per month, which served as her personal income.
 Of course, her first order of business was to pay her parents back and own the initial house outright.
-Tufano's ultimate goal is to own several more and maintain the business into which she wisely and maturely stumbled.

 Last we heard from Willow's mom, she moved to Chicago before she turned 18 where she was finishing up high school and supporting herself fully.
 Who knows, she'll probably be a billionaire in no time, or maybe even a realtor after all her experience.

 This post was originally written in 2016 but has since been updated.